2i2c-org/team-compass/communication/blog.md

 Do not include sensitive information in the AirTable.
 Information will become public on our open-source, website GitHub repository when scheduling content.
 :::

+(blog:airtable-form)=
 ### AirTable Form

 Use the form linked below to schedule new content pieces for [2i2c.org/blog](https://2i2c.org/blog).
-There is also the option to schedule a social media campaign along with the blog post – see [Social Media](social.md#scheduling-social-media-campaigns-with-airtable) for more details on this workflow.
+There is also the option to schedule a social media campaign along with the blog post – see [Social Media](social:scheduling) for more details on this workflow.

 :::{button-link} https://airtable.com/appM2L2x1uglMU0hy/pagy7CvM0msgqRCcA/form
 :color: primary